Akai Professional MPC One Review (2023)

 Akai MPC One Overview

 The Akai Professional MPC One offers a portable, compact, all-in-one sampler and sequencer.
 The device is powered by MPC Software 2.
 It also introduces the 2.10 firmware update just as the other current MPC workstations, but at a lower price point.
-The 2.10 firmware update supports audio interfaces to connect every fundamental studio gear such as microphones, digital pianos, electric guitars, synthesizers, drum machines, any other sound generator, studio headphones, studio monitors, and MIDI equipment as well.

-For mixing and mastering, you will have to mix FX and instruments including Odyssey, Hype, Mellotron and Solina; an AIR Vocal Insert Effect Suite including Vocal Doubler, Vocal Harmonizer and Vocal Tuner; insert effects including Diffuser Delay, Diode Clipper, Granulator, Half Speed, Limiter, Sample Delay, and Stutter.
+For mixing and mastering, you will have to mix FX and instruments including Odyssey, Hype, mellotron, and Solina; an AIR Vocal Insert Effect Suite including Vocal Doubler, vocal harmonizer, and Vocal Tuner; insert effects including Diffuser Delay, Diode Clipper, Granulator, Half Speed, Limiter, Sample Delay, and Stutter.

 How to Add Samples to the MPC One

-Just to keep in mind, using the MPC One standalone already gives you the possibility to have a new factory library of sounds and samples which have been produced by selected sound designers in the industry.
-MPC One can also connect directly to splice by creating a network and synchronizing your entire splice library to move inside MPC One.
-Akai Professional’s instrument plug-ins are present for adding tube synth, bassline samples and for recording your voice/instrument parts into the sequencer as well.
+Keep in mind that using the MPC One standalone already gives you the possibility to have a new factory library of sounds and samples available for use.
+The MPC One can also connect directly to Splice by creating a network and synchronizing your entire Splice library to move inside MPC One.

 What’s it like to create a track with the MPC One?

-The Akai MPC One includes a limited set of inputs and outputs as compared to the other MPCs.
-There is a bank of CV/Gate outputs besides line-level inputs and outputs so that you can integrate the unit with modular synthesizers.
 To connect synths, effects, and other MIDI-compatible tools, you will have MIDI I/O. There is a USB input so you can compose music with a controller instead of the pads.
 It also allows plugging the USB class-compliant audio interface into the MPC One, to record instrument and vocal tracks.

 Unless you have to use the MPC One in locations without outlets, the lack of a battery would not be a big deal.
 For live performances/sessions though, if you perform, playing multiple instruments, probably you will need some extra devices.

-The MPC workflow may not be for everyone but I think this device deserves to be considered as a powerful sampler and music producing unit.
+The MPC workflow may not be for everyone but I think this device deserves to be considered as a powerful sampler and music-producing unit.

 Pad Sensitivity